Borovaneca/CarWash/README.md

 ---

+* **Cacheable Implementation**

+Caching mechanisms are utilized within the application to improve performance by storing frequently accessed or computed data in temporary storage (cache).
+This reduces the need to repeatedly fetch or compute the same data, enhancing response times and overall system efficiency.

+---

 * **Custom Exceptions**

 Custom exceptions are used to handle specific errors or exceptional cases in the application, improving error handling and providing meaningful feedback to users or clients.